-The Town of Hadley's primary drinking water supply is groundwater, which is now primarily drawn from the Callahan wells.
-Our water comes from the Early Mesozoic basin aquifers.
-These aquifers, covering an area of about 216 square miles, are made of nonporous sandstone.
-Our groundwater supply is not exposed to air and is not subject to direct pollution and contamination, as a river or a reservoir would be.
-In fact, groundwater is the safest and highest quality water available to meet the public health demand of water intended for human consumption.
-Demand for good, safe drinking water is high.
-We provide roughly 700,000 gallons of drinking water to our customers every day.
+The Town of Hadley's drinking water supply is groundwater drawn from the Callahan Wells.
+Our water derives from the Early Mesozoic basin aquifers.
+These aquifers cover an area of about 216 square miles and consist of nonporous sandstone.
+Our groundwater supply is not exposed to the atmosphere and, unlike rivers and reservoirs, is not subject to direct pollution or contamination.
+Factually, groundwater is the safest and highest quality water available to meet the public health demand for water intended for human consumption.
+We provide, on average, 700,000 gallons of quality drinking water to our consumers every day.

-Our water supply is part of the Middle Connecticut Watershed, which covers an area of roughly 1,000 square miles.
-Most of the watershed is covered by forest growth, with agricultural and urban development accounting for less than one-third of watershed use.
+Our water supply is part of the Middle Connecticut Watershed, which covers an area of around 1,000 square miles.
+Most of the watershed is covered by forest growth, with agricultural and urban developments accounting for less than one-third of watershed use.
 To learn more about our watershed on the Internet, go to the U.S. EPA's Search Your Watershed at www.epa.gov/surf.